The most commonly feared dental procedure is none other than the root canal.

 If you’re one of those people, know there is nothing to be afraid of.

 Do root canals hurt?
-Despite the urban legends you’ve heard, root canals don’t hurt.
+Despite the urban legends you’ve heard, root canal Chattanooga don’t hurt.
 In fact, a root canal will relieve you of your pain.

 Make an appointment today and get your teeth taken care of.
 Contact us today to get started taking better care of your teeth.